guoshengkang/guoshengkang.github.io/_Misc/inspirations.md

 372. Keep your heart free from hate, your mind free from wrong.
 Live simply, expect little, give much.
 Scatter sunshine, forgive self, think of others.
 Do as you would be done to.
 It's the way to happiness. ---- Unknown
 373. Here are a few wonderful words from Einstein: Only a life lived in service to others is worth living. ---- Unknown
 375. Kind hearts are the garden.
 Kind thoughts are the roots.
 Kind words are the blossoms.
 Kind deeds are the fruit. ---- Unknown
+376. Forgiveness is not about releasing someone from accountability for their actions.
+It is about us letting go of our anger and resentment. ---- Unknown
+377. When you really love someone, age, distance, height, and weight are just numbers. ---- Unknown
+378. Sometimes waiting is a sign of true love and patience.
+Anyone can say I love you, but not everyone can wait and prove it is true. ---- Unknown
+379. The most valuable gift you can receive is an honest friend. ---- Stephen Richards
+380. Never forget who was with you when you had nothing. ---- Unknown
+381. You can’t stop the waves, but you can learn to surf. ---- Jon Kabat-Zinn

 ## <span id="Truth">Truth & Faith & Wisdom & Mission & Time</span>
 32. People were created to be loved.
 Things were created to be used.
 The reason why the world is in chaos, is because things are being loved and people are being used. ---- John Green